hampuslidin/Arcade-Game-Engine/README.md

 # Arcade-Game-Engine
 A game engine specifically designed for making classic 80's-style arcade games.
 The work originated from the course **TDA572 Game Engine Architecture VT17** held at Chalmers University of Technology.
+This work has spiraled out into a 3D engine project since, for another course **DAT205 - Advanced Computer Graphics**, see 3D branch.

 ## Setup
 To get the project up and running, you need to include the [SDL2](https://www.libsdl.org/download-2.0.php) and [SDL_image](https://www.libsdl.org/projects/SDL_image/) libraries into the project folder.
 Additionaly, [TinyXML-2](https://github.com/leethomason/tinyxml2) is used for reading XML files used in the audio synthesizer for the game engine.